Descent sets of cyclic permutations: The main result

 \subsection{The map $\bij$}

 Given $\pi\in\C_{n+1}$, write it in cycle form with $n+1$ at the end, i.e., $\pi=(t_1,t_2,\dots,t_n,n+1)$.
 Let $t_1=t_{i_1}<t_{i_2}<\dots<t_{i_r}<t_{i_{r+1}}=n+1$ be the left-to-right maxima of the sequence $t_1,t_2,\dots,t_n,n+1$.
-Let To simplify notation, let $a_j=t_{i_j}$ and $b_j=t_{i_{j+1}-1}$ for $1\le j\le r$, so \beq \sigm=(a_1,\dots,b_1)(a_2,\dots,b_2)\cdots(a_r,\dots,b_r).\eeq To obtain $\bij(\pi)$ we make some switches in the cycle form of $\sigm$, that we describe next.
-At any stage of the algorithm we denote by $\Gamma_i$ the $i$-th cycle of $\sigm$, with the cycles written from left to right in the same order as in~(\ref{eq:sigm}).
+Let To simplify notation, let $a_j=t_{i_j}$ and $b_j=t_{i_{j+1}-1}$ for $1\le j\le r$, so \beq \sigm=(a_1,\dots,b_1)(a_2,\dots,b_2)\cdots(a_r,\dots,b_r).\eeq To obtain $\bij(\pi)$ we will make some changes in $\sigm$, which we describe next.
+Each change consists of switching two entries in the cycle form of $\sigma$ given in~(\ref{eq:sigm}), so the cycle type is preserved during the algorithm.
+With some abuse of notation, we also denote by $\sigm$ the permutation obtained after each switch, and we write its cycle form as in~(\ref{eq:sigm}) with only the switched entries moved.
+We denote by $\Gamma_i$ the $i$-th cycle of $\sigm$, with the cycles written from left to right as in~(\ref{eq:sigm}).
 The terms {\em left}, {\em right}, {\em first} (or {\em leftmost}) and {\em last} (or {\em rightmost}) will always assume that the entries within each cycle are also written in this order.
 Whenever we have two adjacent elements $s$ and $t$ in a cycle, with $s$ immediately to the left of $t$, we will say that $s$ {\em precedes} $t$.
 For $1\le x,y\le n$, let $P(x,y)$ be the condition

 (For $x$ or $y$ outside of these bounds, $P(x,y)$ is defined to be false.)\ms